danbev/learning-iot/notes/bluetooth.md

 Are a periodic permanent exchange of packets between two devices.
 Like in Bluetooth classic we have two roles, Central (master), and Peripheral (slave).
-A Central device will scan for `connectable advertising` packets on preset frequencies and one a connection is established the Central manages timing and initiates the periodic data exchange.
+A Central device will scan for `connectable advertising` packets on preset frequencies and once a connection is established the Central manages timing and initiates the periodic data exchange.

 The Perhipheral sends connectable advertising packets periodically and accepts